mozilla/kitsune/docs/localization.md

     $ ./scripts/test_locales.sh

-It\'ll extract all the strings, create a `.pot` file, then create a Pirate translation of all strings.
+It'll extract all the strings, create a `.pot` file, then create a Pirate translation of all strings.
 The Pirate strings are available in the xx locale.
 After running the `test_locales.sh` script, you can access the xx locale with: